LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Checks the player's active weapon against items in the inventory.
+Returns **true** only when the player's active weapon matches an item in their inventory and that item is equipped.
+The argument defaults to `true` and the method currently only checks for equipped items.

 **Parameters:**